IamHV856156/Aarogya-Vayu/README.md

 5. Open a Pull Request.

 ### License
-This project is licensed under the MIT License - see the LICENSE file (you may need to create this file in your project root) for details.
+This project is licensed under the MIT License - see the LICENSE file

 ### Acknowledgements
 * Air quality data insights and principles inspired by: